 When you’re ready to play more aggressively in the late game the deck has some absurdly powerful options.
 Many of these will be too much for your foe to deal with, or will enable you to outlast them as they slip into Fatigue.

 Early game: You’ll want to take a slow and reactive approach in the early game.
 There’s no need to rush anything at all.
 Clear your opponent’s creatures where you can, or lure them into playing more so you can take everything out with a single board clear.
-Where you can, try to draw extra cards using Acolyte of Pain.
 It’s perfectly fine if you just spend a few turns bulking up your Armor with you hero power too.

 Mid game: Stick with the reactive approach to each of your opponent’s plays and they’ll find it impossible to get a foothold in the match.
 If they’ve managed to build a wide board you can use Brawl to reduce it down to a more manageable size.
-You can also put some of that Armor you’ve built up to good use with Shield Slam, which should be an instant kill on almost any single target.
 For weapons there’s Harrison Jones.

 Late game: Now is your time to assert full control of the match as you drop continual threats that your opponent will struggle to remove.
 For starters, you can combine Dr. Boom, Mad Genius with Omega Assembly to generate a electrifying army of Mech minions with Rush.
 Or, you can make use of Archivist Elysiana as a way to fill your deck with more copies of your most powerful cards.